 At $15–25 per ticket (industry average for Tier 1 support), a single hallucination costs $15–75 to clean up.
 Multiply by hundreds of wrong answers per month and you have a line item that dwarfs the cost of the AI API itself.

-Legal and Compliance Liability
+Legal and compliance liability.

 Support tickets are expensive.
 Lawsuits are existential.